 Historically, IRA investment funds deliver average annual returns between 7% and 10%.

-How much do I need in IRA to retire?
+How much do I need in an IRA to retire?

 According to financial experts, you should aim to have six times your annual salary in your retirement accounts by age 50 and eight times your annual salary by age 60.
 By age 67, your total balance at retirement should be ten times the amount of your current annual salary.
 So, for example, if you’re earning $100,000 per year, you should have $1,000,000 saved.